Visiting The Candy Community (Part One)

 One of the things I love most about the “Candy Making Industry” is the sense of community between different confectioners.
-Wherein some industries take great steps to insure their company’s policies and practices are kept private, Candy people tend to be very open and sharing with their knowledge.
-This includes recipes, methods … heck most anything.
+Wherein some industries take great steps to ensure their company’s policies and practices are kept private, candy people tend to be very open by sharing their knowledge.
+This includes recipes, methods, and almost anything.

-The gentlemen proceeded to show us some of the equipment they use to make this candy, and to be clear this is literally the same equipment candy makers used in the early 1900’s.
+The gentlemen proceeded to show us some of the equipment they use to make this candy.
+To be clear, this is literally the same equipment candy makers used in the early 1900s.

-Bob even broke out the original catalog from around 1930 that was used to order these machines.
-Back in the day, one of these contraptions would run you about $40 or so.
-Nowadays if you are lucky enough to find one of these up for sale, you can expect to pay $500 or more for a single die wheel.
+Bob even broke out the original catalog from around 1930 used to order these machines.
+Back in the day, one of these contraptions cost about $40 or so.
+Now, if you are lucky enough to find one of these, you can expect to pay $500 or more for a single die wheel.
 My personal favorite was the ribbon candy machine, seen below.

-As we left Candy Kraft (with big bags full of treats in hand) and headed to the hotel, we prepared for the next day’s trip.
-Where we had spent this day visiting a truly old fashioned candy factory, we were about to time warp ahead nearly a century and visit a brand new facility with all new equipment.
+As we left Candy Kraft with big bags full of treats in hand and headed to the hotel, we prepared for the next day’s trip.
+Where we had spent this day visiting a truly old-fashioned candy factory, we were about to time warp ahead nearly a century to visit a brand new facility with all new equipment.

-Roads?
 Where we’re going, we don’t need roads!
+To be continued…